Guiding Light Academy is a Private Catholic School with a mission to nurture and develop children in Junior and Senior Kindergarten and Grades 1 to 8.

 Religious Formation at the Academy

 Our goal is sound academic formation in an ambience that teaches students to develop an informed conscience, to act responsibly and to embrace their sacramental liturgical life.
-Goodness, truth, and beauty, which reflect God Himself, are three qualities that the students are encouraged to practice in their daily studies.
-Emphasis on personal accountability in fulfilling one’s duties and obligations is an essential part of Lumen Veritatis Academy’s effort to build the student’s character.
+Goodness, truth, and beauty, which reflect God Himself, are three qualities that the students are encouraged to practice in their daily routine.
+Emphasis on personal accountability in fulfilling one’s duties and obligations is an essential part of Guiding Light Academy’s effort to build the student’s character.

 The Spiritual Guidance is under the full responsibility of the Heralds of the Gospel.
-A basic element in St John Bosco’s method of education, in the growth process of the young consists in a great emphasis on cultivating a sense of happiness and joy in whatever one is doing.
+A basic element in St John Bosco’s method of education is that during the formative years of a child there must be an emphasis on cultivating a sense of happiness and joy in whatever one is doing.
 This attitude is for both the young and those who counsel them.
 For more information about our religion studies please email Br.
-Justin Bonyun at firstname.lastname@example.org or Br.
-Gustavo Kralj at email@example.com
+Justin Bonyun at email@example.com or Br.
+Gustavo Kralj at firstname.lastname@example.org

 Reception of Sacraments: Although it is the responsibility of the individual parents in co-operation with their parishes to prepare students to receive the Sacraments (Confession, Holy Communion, and Confirmation), the Academy will continue to provide instruction to supplement preparation for these Sacraments.

 Prayer: Staff and students pray the Creed and Morning Offering to start the school day.
-The Gospel of the Day is commented by Heralds of the Gospel brothers.
-Other devotions (Rosary, Divine Mercy, and Stations of the Cross are prayed throughout the liturgical year.
-The Angelus is prayed at noon and each school day closes with the Salve Regina.
+The brothers from the Heralds of the Gospel read and explain the Gospel of the Day to the students.
+Other devotions such as the Rosar, Divine Mercy, and Stations of the Cross are prayed throughout the liturgical year.
+The students pray the Angelus at noon and each school day ends with the Our Lady of Good Remedy Novena and the Salve Regina.
 Each class also begins and ends with a short prayer.